-If you want to gather information from customers, employees, or anyone else, you should consider conducting a survey.
+If you want to gather information from customers, employees, or anyone else, you should consider conducting an online survey.
 Online surveys make it simple to collect insights and analyze data in real time.
 This feedback helps you learn what others think about your product, service, or business as a whole.
 And you can use this information to adjust your practices in the future, helping you better meet the needs of your target demographic.

 Most online surveys include a series of questions with answers that funnel into a database.
 These tools are customizable, allowing you to design a survey that fits your needs.

-The key to a successful survey is creating questions that target specific elements of your business.
+The key to a successful online survey is creating questions that target specific elements of your business.
 Identifying your goals before drafting a survey will produce focused data you can use to improve your products and services.

 1. Define your research goals